paulina-grunwald/Web-developer-courses/Javascript/JavaScript Getting Started(Pluralsight)/README.md

 ```html
 <p id="text-area">Custom text</p>
 ```
-In order to access this paragraph in javascript we need to create new variable in which we use special object on which we use .getElementById.
+In order to access this paragraph in javascript we need to create new variable in which we use special object on which we use ``.getElementById``.
 In .getEelementById function we pass a name of the object we want to retrieve.

 ```javascript